check-sked/crypto_data_resources/stablecoins/README.md

 --

+### stablecoin_native_supply_dominance_by_chain.py

+- Returns historical stablecoin supply dominance by chain in native units (count of stablecoins in circulation).
+- User has the option to choose specific stablecoins and chains through prompts in terminal.
+- Refer to map in file or the stablecoin dictionary for acceptable input tickers.
+- See [here]() for example of file returned.

+--

 ### stablecoin_price.py

 - Returns historical prices of all available stablecoins.
 - See [here](https://github.com/check-sked/crypto_data_resources/blob/main/csv_examples/stablecoins/stablecoin_prices.csv) for example of file returned.

---

-### stablecoin_supply_dominance_by_chain.py

-- Returns historical stablecoin supply dominance by chain.
-- User has the option to choose specific stablecoins and chains through prompts in terminal.
-- Refer to map in file or the stablecoin dictionary for acceptable input tickers.
-- See [here](https://github.com/check-sked/crypto_data_resources/blob/main/csv_examples/stablecoins/stablecoin_supply_dominance_Arbitrum_USDT.csv) for example of file returned.

 --